Double Chocolate Brownies

 Thanks, Stacie!
 Definitely one of my favorite all-chocolate brownies.

-I tried making these today – taste was out of this world, texture awesome – but I found that mine turned out a little thinner.
+29. So I tried out the recipe today…the taste is out of the world, texture is awesome but mine turned out a little thin.
 I love a thick brownie.
-Do you think it safe to double the recipe or is that messing with perfection?
-Love the website!
+Would doubling the recipe be messing with perfection.
+I am a big fan of the site.

 I’m a certified chocoholic and can never get enough of chocolate.